Thomas Kelah Wharton: Early life and education

 Thomas Kelah Wharton was born on April 17, 1814, in Hull, England.

 His father, a general merchant and ship owner who encountered business setbacks, relocated to the United States in 1829.
 He purchased a 180-acre farm near the southern border of Piqua, Ohio, then arranged for his family to join him.
 Thomas K. Wharton, along with his mother and six siblings, reached New York Harbor on June 3, 1830, ready to join their father, who had started farming in Ohio.

 Among his many interests, Wharton stood out as a prolific diarist.
 His writings span May 1832 to October 1834 and from June 25 to December 6, 1853.
-He was also an exceptionally skilled pen and ink artist.
+He was also a skilled pen and ink artist.
 He sketched everywhere he went, filling his journals with pencil, ink, sepia, watercolor, and oil drawings.

 Thomas Kelah Wharton traveled to Columbus, Ohio in March 1832 and stayed for roughly a month.
 Among the sketches Wharton made during his travels across America, just two were of Columbus.
 Of the two sketches, one offers the earliest known view of Columbus, later reproduced on a Staffordshire Liberty Blue turkey platter.

 Recognizing his strong artistic ability, Wharton's parents arranged for him to continue his education as a draftsman in New York.